OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 Steps :

 1. Proceed to trigger functionality that stores potential sensitive data.
-2. Connect to the iOS device and browse to the following directory: `/var/mobile/Containers/Data/Application/$APP_ID/`
+2. Connect to the iOS device and browse to the following directory: `/var/mobile/Containers/Data/Application/$APP_ID/` (Might be different in IOS below 8.0
 3. Perform a grep command of the data that you have stored, such as: `grep -irn "USERID"`.
 4. If the sensitive data is being stored in plaintext, it fails this test.

 Manual dynamic analysis such as debugging can also be leveraged to verify how specific system credentials are stored and processed on the device.
 As this approach is more time consuming and is likely conducted manually, it might be only feasible for specific use cases.

-Please note that the directory may differ if your iOS device is running on an older version.
-(Below 8.0)

 ### White-box Testing
 When going through the source code it should be analyzed if native mechanisms that are offered by IOS are applied to the identified sensitive information.
 Ideally sensitive information should not be stored on the device at all.
 If there is a requirement to store sensitive information on the device itself, several functions/API calls are available to protect the data on IOS device by using for example the Keychain.